 C: Interesting, yes.
 Where does the Warrior Archetype come into it then?

 M: Well the Warrior takes action, so the Sovereign is no use without the Warrior to do her bidding.
 In the same way that an old fashioned kind of Queendom where the Queen would decide she wanted certain territories and she would send her warriors off to gain those territories.
 The Warrior takes the action.
-So we see we have something called the Mission Loop which works between the Sovereign and the Warrior – where the Sovereign is in charge, she has the heart, the morality, the wisdom to make decisions, to decide what needs to happen.
+So we see we have a kind of circuit which works between the Sovereign and the Warrior – where the Sovereign is in charge, she has the heart, the morality, the wisdom to make decisions, to decide what needs to happen.
 And then she will tell the Warrior what to do and the Warrior will take action.
 And so in that way missions, or visions get carried out – with the Sovereign and the Warrior working together.
 So the Sovereign is no use without her Warrior..

 C: …Otherwise she would be almost sort of fangless or clawless? – That is the image I have of a Sovereign without real ‘oomph’ behind her.